Seregno/Public_Bry_w_locie/README.md

 # Public_Bry_w_locie
 This is the official repo for the drone of the group Bobry w locie.

-We are currently working to finish the latest test that require our drone to perfectly work on a real topology.

-The full functioning drone will be pushed here by the end of the week
+You will find the code of our drone inside drone.rs togheter with a folder named "tests", which contains scripts used to check the correct functioning of the bober drone.

 Link for the customer support telegram group: https://t.me/+HVC865P-e3ZmZDJk